zumasys/docs/site/rover/POS/README.md

 Here you can select to:

-a) Receive Cash on Account – After selecting this option you will be prompted to add a ‘Note’ and then the amount to add.
+A) Receive Cash on Account – After selecting this option you will be prompted to add a ‘Note’ and then the amount to add.
 After entering this information, you will be taken directly to the Payment options.
 No other options are available with this type of transaction.

-b) Receive Other Income - After selecting this option you will be prompted to add a ‘Note’ and then the amount to add.
+B) Receive Other Income - After selecting this option you will be prompted to add a ‘Note’ and then the amount to add.
 After entering this information, you will be taken directly to the Payment options.
 No other options are available with this type of transaction.

 ## Order Information